 "Fine my ass."
 That cough was as familiar to Dimitri as his own heartbeat.
 Vladimir was pushing it, and if he didn't stop and take it easy, things could get dangerous for him.

-Dimitri narrowed his eyes at Vladimir's bravado and stood nearby until the coughing subsided, his hands on his hips.
+Dimitri narrowed his eyes at Vladimir's bravado and stood nearby until the coughing subsided, his fists on his hips.
 The sun had nearly disappeared from view over the tips of the trees.
-The darkness around them now seemed merely shades from absolute, as if the ink-like spaces between the foliage at the treeline were moving ever forward, tracking them like prey.
+The darkness around them now seemed mere shades from absolute, as if the inky spaces between the foliage at the treeline were oozing ever forward, tracking them like prey.

-Squeezing his eyes closed, Dimitri groaned and willed away the wave of nausea and the memory that had triggered it.
-There is was again, the stress that nearly always unleashed the memories he tried so desperately to bury.
+Squeezing his eyes closed, Dimitri groaned and willed away the wave of nausea and the mental image that had triggered it.
+There it was again, the stress that nearly always unleashed the memories he tried so desperately to bury.
 Since he'd met Anya, there had been a constant stream of it.

-When Dimitri opened his eyes and looked to where he'd last seen her, he stopped breathing completely.
+When Dimitri opened his eyes and looked to where he'd last seen her, he stopped breathing.

 He couldn't see Anya at all.

 The only sound that answered him was the staccato crunch of ice beneath his shoes and the distant howls of predators awakening to feed.

 Pooka's bark gave her away and Dimitri stopped, his momentum briefly causing him to lose his balance.
 He chose not to focus on the fact that the relief replacing his momentary panic was so strong it made him lightheaded.